Finite solvable groups with a rational skew-field of noncommutative real rational invariants: Introduction

 We consider a noncommutative version of \emph{Noether's problem}.
 We replace commutative rational functions with the \emph{free skew-field} $\nfrats{x}{n}{\FF}$ also called the skew-field of \emph{noncommutative rational functions} (in $n$ variables).
 The free skew-field is the universal skew-field of fractions of the free associative algebra of noncommutative polynomials (see \cite{ami66,Coh95}).
 The noncommutative Noether's problem then considers the rationality of the skew-field of invariants of a finite group $G$, i.e., whether the skew field of invariants $\nfrats{x}{n}{\FF}^G$ is isomorphic to the skew-field of noncommutative rational functions $\nfrats{y}{m}{\FF}$ for some $m\in \N$.

-In \cite{kl20} the authors consider noncommutative rational functions invariant under faithful actions of finite abelian groups given by linear transformations of variables.
+In \cite{kl20} the authors consider noncommutative rational functions invariant under a faithful action of finite abelian group given by linear transformations of variables.
 In this case the skew-field of invariants $\frats{x}{n}^A$ is rational in $|A|(n-1)+1$ variables (\cite[4.1]{kl20}).
 For example,

 In fact a closer inspection of the above example shows that we can replace $\C$ by $\Q$ or any other field of characteristic not equal to $2$.

 One would like to use the cited theorem recursively on solvable groups; given an abelian normal subgroup $N$ of $G$ first compute the $N$-invariants and proceed with the action of the quotient group $G/N$; however, the subsequent action might not be linear.
 In some cases the idea still works, for example for the action given by a \emph{complete representation} as defined in \cite{kl20} (or see Definition \ref{def-comp}).
 If the action of a finite group $G$ is given via a complete representation on the linear span of variables $x_1,\dots, x_n$, then the skew-field of invariants $\frats{x}{n}^G$ is rational in $|G|(n-1)+1$ variables (\cite[5.1]{kl20}).
 In fact, the proof of the cited theorem serves as an algorithm for expressing free generators of the skew-field of invariants in terms of the initial variables.
 Furthermore, \cite{kl20} provides a class of groups called \emph{totally \unram} such that their regular representation is complete, thus the noncommutative Noether's problem has a (partial) positive answer for them.
 Among totally \unram groups are the symmetric groups $S_3$ and $S_4$.
 Understanding their skew-fields of invariant noncommutative rational functions could shed some light on the theory of noncommutative symmetric rational functions which is, contrary to the commutative case, still far from complete (\cite{gel95}).